 The skillet was an excellent option, and I enjoyed the biscuit with sausage gravy that came on the side.

-As mentioned above, the carnivore comes with house-smoked ham, brisket, sausage links, bacon, and eggs, in addition to the biscuit with gravy.
+As mentioned above, the carnivore comes with house-smoked ham, brisket, sausage links, bacon, eggs, and the biscuit with gravy.

 My only complaint was that the ham wasn’t so great.
 That’s it on the right-hand side of the plate.
 It looked and tasted like an overcooked slice of pork tenderloin.